k-l-yeung/k-l-yeung/README.md

 ### Hi there 👋

-I am a psychology researcher (consumer behaviors, learning, environmental decision) looking for transition opportunities in data science.
+I am a psychology researcher (consumer behaviors, learning, environmental decision) looking for transition opportunities in data science or ds mix with behavioral science.

 I am familiar with Python, including libraries in pandas, scipy, scikit-Learn, tensorflow (keras), nltk, gensim, re, matplotlib, seaborn, and os.
 I can also scrap web data with BeautifulSoup and selenium, conduct analyses/modeling in R and SPSS, write queries in SQL, and make cool visuals in Tableau.